kylmcgr/CS156B/README.md

 # CS156b

-Coursework for Caltech CS156B - Learning Systems (SP 2021-22)
+Coursework for Caltech CS 156B - Learning Systems (SP 2021-22)

 **Caltech Honor Code: No member of the Caltech community shall take unfair advantage of any other member of the Caltech community.**